Page Updated on February 14, 2023

-- or other very specific skills related to your job title
+- or other very specific skills related to a job role

 8. Safety Training

-Whether you are working in an office, working at home (and using a works laptop), or working in another location for a company, safety training is normally still important.
+Whether you are working in an office, working at home (and using a work laptop), or working in another location for a company, safety training is normally still important.

-Fire safety training, for example, is something that it is worth providing all employees and to cover key points regarding:
+Fire safety training, for example, is something that it is worth providing for all employees and covers key points regarding:

 - Understanding the fire triangle